Emergency Preparedness & Response

 Drills and exercises will be documented and all documentation will be reviewed by the local JOHSC as soon as practicable after each drill or exercise.
 The JOHSC will provide the College with any recommendations to address any deficiencies noted during the drills or exercises.

 The Emergency Response Flowchart which will compliment section of the OHS program is contained here.
 The guide consists of a flow chart and supplementary instructions.
 The Emergency Response Guide is intended to provide all personnel with quick easy to follow instructions for what to do in the event of an emergency.
 A PDF file for print can be downloaded by clicking on the link at the bottom of this page.

-Situation Response Reference Guides
+Situation Response Reference Plans

 Each campus has been charged with the responsibility of creating a quick reference guide to be utilized by instructors and staff.
 These quick reference guides are to be kept in each classroom as well as frequently utilized rooms and offices.
 These guides are a quick reference only and not meant to supersede the OH&S Policy and Procedure Manual.
 It will be the duty of the Joint Occupational Health and Safety Committees (JOHSCs) or Worker Representatives to review these documents annually and provide advice on necessary revisions to ensure they always remain current.